finos/common-domain-model/docs/process-model.md

     Call the compounded index processing logic to calculate the reset
 -   `EvaluateScreenRate`: Evaluate/lookup the value of a screen rate
--   `DetermineResetDate`: Determine the value of the reset date given a reset dates structure and a calculation period for which it\'s needed.
+-   `DetermineResetDate`: Determine the value of the reset date given a reset dates structure and a calculation period for which it's needed.
 Reset dates are defined in the 2021 FINOS Definition in Section 6.5.5.
 -   `DetermineFixingDate`: Determine the observation (fixing) date